herbstephens/Its-About-Time-/README.md

 5. [Contact](#contact)

 ## Introduction
 "It's About Time" is a groundbreaking decentralized P2P labor marketplace built on the Worldcoin platform leveraging the zkBob privacy application and Polygon blockchain.
-It allows anyone - including bots and AI - to buy time from a real person with a Worldcoin ID.
+It allows anyone - excluding bots and AI - to buy time from a real person with a Worldcoin ID.
 This not only adds significant value to the Worldcoin network but also brings a novel use case to the blockchain space.
 Additionally, we are pursuing prizes from those platforms.

 ## Features
 - Create Listings: Users can list their skills along with a set hourly rate and a detailed description of the service they provide.